Olympic gold medalist Gabby Douglas to pen memoir

-NEW YORK (Reuters) - Sixteen-year-old Olympic gold medalist Gabby Douglas plans to write an “inspirational memoir” that will be published later this year, People Magazine said on Thursday.
+NEW YORK, Sept 6 (Reuters) - Sixteen-year-old Olympic gold medalist Gabby Douglas plans to write an “inspirational memoir” that will be published later this year, People Magazine said on Thursday.

 Douglas made history in London at the 2012 Summer Olympics when she became the first African-American to win the gold medal in the all-round individual gymnastics competition.